 NDP Government Reaffirms Commitment to Revenue Sharing for Nor...

 The Chairs of the Northwest BC Resource Benefits Alliance (RBA) met last week with new provincial government ministers, MLAs and senior staff to begin discussions regarding revenue sharing for the Northwest.

 Watch the video below to hear how the meetings went:

 Local Kitimat business owner Joey Ocsovai talks about the difficulties his community faces due to the loss of vital industry and important resources.

 "We did have a huge industry base here, and it's taken a 180 degree turn.
 Unfortunately, along with it, things have been taken away from us."

-Hear more about what’s needed in Kitimat to raise the standard of living for its residents in the video above:
+Hear more about what's needed in Kitimat to raise the standard of living for its residents:

 Former President of the Masset Eagles Swim Club, Denise Collison, talks about the closing of Haida Gwaii's only pool - leaving no recreation facilities for its children to be active and stay healthy.